Charley Hoffman: Nationwide Tour

-2006–09: Early PGA Tour career and first win
+PGA Tour

 Hoffman made 21 of 29 cuts and recorded five top-10s and 10 top-25s.
 He finished tied for 46th at the 2006 U.S. Open, his first major.
 His best finish came at the Frys.com Open where he finished tied for fifth.
 Hoffmann earned $1,115,193 and finished 82nd on the money list.

 Hoffman won his first event of the 2007 season at the Bob Hope Chrysler Classic in January.
 This victory lifted Hoffman into the top 100 of the Official World Golf Rankings.
 Hoffman won his first PGA tour event by defeating John Rollins after he birdied the first hole in a playoff.
 The rest of 2007 was mediocre for Hoffman though, on the year he made 18 of 30 cuts and recorded two top-10s and 7 top-25s.
 He earned $1,689,366 and finished 50th on the money list and the FedEx Cup standings.
 He finished tied for 35th in his first Open Championship and was cut from his first PGA Championship.
 He also finished tied for 7th at the Deutsche Bank Players Championship of Europe on the European Tour.

 Hoffman made 19 of 29 cuts in 2008 and recorded three top-10 finishes and 6 top-25 finishes.
 His best finish came at the Shell Houston Open where he finished tied for 6th.
 He had his least successful year on tour, earning $945,702 and finishing 110th on the money list.
 The following year, Hoffman almost picked up his second win on Tour at the FBR Open in 2009 but he lost in a playoff to Kenny Perry.
 Hoffman recorded four top-10s and 11 top-25s in the 2009 season and finished a career high 41st on the money list.

-2010–13

 Hoffman won his second PGA Tour event at the Deutsche Bank Championship in Boston.
 This victory helped Hoffman to finish 25th on the money list, the first time he finished inside the top 30.
 Hoffman came close to his third PGA Tour win at the Valero Texas Open finishing tied for 2nd with Kevin Chappell behind tour rookie Brendan Steele.

-Hoffman best finish was T2 at the Travelers Championship, one stroke behind Marc Leishman.
+Hoffman best finish was T-2 at the Travelers Championship, one stroke behind Marc Leishman.
 Hoffman's best 2013 finish was a T3 at the Valero Texas Open.